adlnet/xAPI-Spec/xAPI.md

 Communities of practice will, at some point in time, need to establish new Verbs to meet the needs of their constituency.

-* Anyone establishing a new Verb MUST own the URI, or MUST have permission from the owner to use it to denote an xAPI verb;
+* Anyone establishing a new Verb MUST own the URI, or MUST have permission from the owner to use it to denote an xAPI Verb;
-* Anyone establishing a new Verb SHOULD make a human-readable description of the intended usage of the verb accessible at the URI.
+* Anyone establishing a new Verb SHOULD make a human-readable description of the intended usage of the Verb accessible at the URI.

 ###### Verb Lists and Repositories

 It is expected that xAPI generates profiles, lists, and repositories that become centered on Verb vocabularies.
 ADL is one such organization that is creating a companion document containing Verbs for xAPI.
-In fulfillment of the requirements above, a collection of IRIs of recommended verbs exists.
-There are times when Activity Providers may wish to use a different verb for the same meaning.
+In fulfillment of the requirements above, a collection of IRIs of recommended Verbs exists.
+There are times when Activity Providers may wish to use a different Verb for the same meaning.

-* Activity Providers SHOULD use a corresponding existing verb whenever possible.
+* Activity Providers SHOULD use a corresponding existing Verb whenever possible.
 * Activity Providers MAY create and use a Verb if no suitable Verb exists.

 <a name="object"/>